AbsoluteStratos/HKCloudServers/aws/README.md

 # Amazon Web Services (AWS)

 The following instructions only detail how to set up a Ubuntu VM on AWS EC2.
-EC2 seems to be the best option right now on AWS, it has Cloud run function are not good for stateful continuous networking, K8 is more expensive and offers no continuous free offering.
+EC2 seems to be the best option right now on AWS from my knowledge at the time of writing with a 12 month free tier program.
-Based on analysis at the time, a micro VM appears to be the best solution for HK Server hosting.

 > [!CAUTION]
 > The suggested instances (lowest compute), is part of the [free tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) that lasts 12 months on AWS.